Summary of Economic Activity

 Agriculture and Natural Resources

-Natural resource extraction conditions declined from December to January, with seasonally adjusted coal production falling 10 percent.
-January production was also 11 percent down from a year ago.
+Natural resource extraction conditions were essentially unchanged from May to June, with seasonally adjusted coal production up 0.1 percent.
+However, June production was 6 percent below prior-year levels.

 Highlights by Zone